ablejec/animatoR/README.md

 ## Installation

-**Note:** package is under development, some things might not work or will be changed!
+**Note:** package is under development, some things might be changed!

 ```{r,eval=FALSE}
 if (!require(devtools)) {